suhaibasaeed/DevNet/README.md

 # DevNet
-Scripts created for the Cisco DevNet Associate exam
+Scripts created for the Cisco DevNet Associate/Professional exams